wadevenz/FEB24-T1A1-Workbook/T1_workbook.md

 #### Packets

     A packet is a compartmentalised section of data sent over a network, utilising a set of standards or protocols.
-By segmenting complete messages or data this way, enables more efficient transfers and some enhanced security.
-For example each packet can carry its own encryption, they are also able to take different pathways or routes to their final destination allowing them to travel the path of least resistence.
+By segmenting messages or data this way, it enables more efficient transfers through traffic avoidance.
+Packets are not constrained to single pathways but are able to split up and take different pathways or routes to their final destination allowing them to travel the path of least resistence.
+Packets are also able to contain their own encryption allowing for better security.
-    Packets are divided into parts, a header, which contains information including that of the sender and the recipient, the main part of the packet, and in some cases a signature or aka, trailer or footer.
+    Each packet is divided into parts, a header, which contains information including that of the sender and the recipient, the main part of the packet, and in some cases a signature or aka, trailer or footer.
 (Yasar & Zola, 2022)

 #### IP addresses (IPv4 and IPv6)

-    IP or 'Internet Protocol' are rules or standards mentioned above to facilitate transfer of packets over a network.
-IP addresses are  unique identifiers for each device.
+    IP or 'Internet Protocol' is the rules or standards mentioned above to facilitate transfer of packets over a network.
+IP addresses are essentially unique identifiers for each device.
 The initial version of IP addresses or 'v4' was 32-bit addresses utilising a series of numbers and decimals.
-However that finite sequence of numbers has been outgrown with the vast popularity and widespread use of the internet over an ever growing number of devices.
-Therefore a larger library IP addresses is required, enter IPv6.
-Using a 128-bit address, integers and letters, the pool of possible unique addresses exponentially rises.
+However that finite sequence of numbers has been outgrown with the vast popularity and widespread use of the internet over an ever growing number of devices (Duò, 2023).
+Therefore a larger library of IP addresses is required, enter IPv6.
+Using a 128-bit address, integers and letters are used to increase the pool of possible unique addresses on an exponential scale.
 Ipv6 also comes along with with some other features, such as embedded security, larger packet header, ability to send packets to multiple locations in one operation, and potentially faster speeds due to eliminating the need for NAT or Network Address Translation (Duò, 2023).

 #### Routers and Routing

     For data or information to be sent or retrieved over a network, an appropriate path must be selected, that path is called its route.
-A router is essentially a bit of hardware connected to the network that decides the route that data packets will take to reach its destination (Cloudfare, 2024).
+A router is essentially a type of hardware connected to the network that decides the route that data packets will take to reach its destination (Cloudfare, 2024).
     When a router receives a data packet it will read its associated address and unique information to identify where the data needs to go.
 It will then utilise data it has for best pathways to take and send the data the most efficient route, this is called 'routing'(Fig. 1).
 When a pathway in a network has been set up by an admin and doesnt change, this is called 'static routing', however as networks grow, so does the amount of data being sent.
 Dynamic changes can be required to prevent blockages and delays, which can make 'dynamic routing' far more desirable.(AWS, 2024)
 ![Routing](routing.png ("Fig. 1"))
 Fig. 1 (Cloudfare, 2024)

 #### Domains and DNS

     Each and every accessible area on the internet needs identification or a website address, this is where Domain names or 'Domains' become useful.
-Generally organised into three main parts or levels (Singh, 2021), they help identify unique web addresses and seperate them from others.
+Generally organised into three main sections or levels (Singh, 2021), they help identify unique web addresses and seperate them from others.

     These domains are collated into directories or systems which is called the DNS or 'Domain Name System'.
 As Domain names are more easily understood and memorised than IPs or long lists of numbers, the DNS matches a Domain to an IP address so humans and computers can communicate more efficiently together.
 The DNS is essentially the internets infrastructure and therefore vital for its usability.
 (Singh, 2021)